Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## Market

-The [market](../commands/market.html) allows users to sell eligible pokemon to the bot or to other players.
-This is not only one of the easier methods to earn pokecoins but also an easy way to level up your existing pokemon as some pokemon can be exchanged for [Rare Candies](https://bulbapedia.bulbagarden.net/wiki/Rare_Candy).
+The [market](../commands/market.html) allows users to sell eligible Pokémon to the bot or to other players.
+This is not only one of the easier methods to earn pokecoins but also an easy way to level up your existing Pokémon as some Pokémon can be exchanged for [Rare Candies](https://bulbapedia.bulbagarden.net/wiki/Rare_Candy).

 ## Badges